Your 50 Week Old Baby – Development, Milestones & Care

 [Also Read: 12 Months Old Baby Food Ideas]

 Once your baby turns one and sleeps next to you in bed, you may wonder if now is the time to shift him to a crib or a separate room.
-Some families set up a nursery with a cot or a crib and you may envision your baby sleeping there, or you may find it easier to have him beside you in case he wakes up at night for a feed.
-Depending on what works for you, you can continue that or else you can do the transition slowly, for example, move the cot gradually from the bedroom to the hall to the separate nursery.
+Some families set up a nursery with a cot or a crib, and you may envision your baby sleeping there, or you may find it easier to have him beside you in case he wakes up at night for a feed.
+You may continue doing what works for you and transition slowly by moving the cot gradually from the bedroom to the hall to the separate nursery.
 For some days after shifting your baby to a cot in a separate room, you can lay a mattress on the floor and sleep next to him till he gets used to the shift.
 Having the same light, sound, and atmosphere in the new room can make your baby feel more at ease.

 [Also Read: 12 Months Old Baby Sleep]

-A few ways in which you can take care of your 50-week-old baby:
+A few ways in which you can take care of your 50-week-old baby are:

 - Encourage your child to walk by giving him lots of opportunities and not stopping to pick him up every once in a while.